Generate crawling code with AI¶

 yield book

-Your new spider expects a navigation page as its url
+Your new spider expects a navigation page as its url argument, and can

 follow pagination and extract all relevant books.